hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-job-update-strategies.md

 ---
 name: lab-job-update-strategies
 class: compact
-# 👩‍💻 Job Update Strategies Lab
+# 👩‍💻 Nomad Job Update Strategies Lab
 * In this lab, you'll deploy Nomad jobs that run a MongoDB data base, a chat web app, and nginx (as a load balancer for the web app).
 * You'll then update the chat app job 3 times, first with a rolling update, then with a blue/green deployment, and finally with a canary deployment.
 * As you do this, the background color of the chat app will change from light to dark and back again.